elemental/elemental-web/source/doc-dev/core/imports/mpi.rst

 .. rubric:: Group manipulation

-.. cpp:function:: int mpi::GroupRank( mpi::Group group )
+.. cpp:function:: int mpi::Rank( mpi::Group group )

    Return our rank in the specified group.

-.. cpp:function:: int mpi::GroupSize( mpi::Group group )
+.. cpp:function:: int mpi::Size( mpi::Group group )

    Return the number of processes in the specified group.